This is my review of the American Express Platinum charge card.

 What is a Membership Rewards point worth?

 Anything from ‘not a lot’ to ‘a lot’ is the answer!
+This article looks at the different redemption options and what they are worth.

 If you redeem your points for, say, a Tesco gift card then you will receive around 0.4p per point.
 This is a poor return.